International Midwifery Pre-registration Program (IMPP)

-The IMPP is intended for experienced internationally educated midwives, fluent in English, who have practiced midwifery within the past 10 years.
+The IMPP is intended for experienced internationally educated midwives who are fluent in English and have practiced midwifery within the past 10 years.

 Note: The IMPP can only accept applications between February 4, 2019 to May 1, 2019.
 Please consult the website after February 4 for all current information about the 2019/20 IMPP, including important dates, deadlines, program costs, policies, and admission requirements and processes before applying.